 For the Wilderness Hunter…

-If you prefer to stay away from the preserves and get out into the wild, out of respect for the many tried and true duck hunters, all we can do is give you these three little hints: Try Hyde County, Pamlico Sound, and the Ace Basin.
+If you prefer to stay away from the preserves and get out into the wild, out of respect for the many duck hunters who hunt on private land, all we can do is give you these three little hints: Try Hyde County, Pamlico Sound, and the Ace Basin.
 While hunting always remember to mind the rules, regulations, and seasons (www.ncwildlife.org), pay homage to the ducks you take, and value conservation.
 To donate time or money to the cause visit Ducks Unlimited at www.ducks.org.